TelemetryDeck/docs/docs/basics/acquisition.md

 With TelemetryDeck's Acquisition dashboard, these insights are automatically collected and visualized with no additional code required beyond updating to the latest SDK version.

-{% noteinfo "How TelemetryDeck Detects New Users" %}
+!!! info "How TelemetryDeck Detects New Users"

       New users are detected by the `TelemetryDeck.Acquisition.newInstallDetected` signal that is automatically sent on first app launch.
-{% endnoteinfo %}

 ## User growth trends

 **Questions you can answer:**

 - Is my user base growing over time?
 - Are there patterns in my acquisition rate?
 - How effective are my marketing campaigns?